LifeIsJourney/Plane-Shooter/README.md

 # Plane-Shooter
-This is a complete project.
+This is a complete project of Unity.
+Contain Swipe Menu , Scene Manager, Game Manager .